Social Security Disability Attorney in Denver

 To qualify for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits in Colorado, you must meet specific eligibility requirements set by the Social Security Administration (SSA).
 While the criteria vary slightly between the two programs, both require that you have a qualifying “disability” as defined by federal law.

-- An impairment expected to last at least 12 months or result in death.
+• An impairment that is expected to last at least 12 months or result in death.

-At Boesen Law, our experienced Denver Social Security Disability attorneys understand the complexities of these eligibility requirements.
-We’re here to help you build a strong case, gather the necessary medical evidence, and guide you through the claims or appeals process to secure the benefits you deserve.
+At Boesen Law, our experienced attorneys understand the complexities of these requirements and will guide you through the claims or appeals process, ensuring that you meet the necessary criteria to secure the benefits you deserve.

 Understanding the Social Security Disability Process